HMDarkFir3/BinToDec/README.md

 ---

-## 💪 Como contribuir para o projeto
+## 💪 How to contribute to the project

-1. Faça um **fork** do projeto.
+1. Make a **fork** of the project.
-2. Crie uma nova branch com as suas alterações: `git checkout -b my-feature`
+2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Salve as alterações e crie uma mensagem de commit contando o que você fez: `git commit -m "feature: My new feature"`
+3. Save the changes and create a commit message telling you what you've done: `git commit -m "feature: My new feature"`
-4. Envie as suas alterações: `git push origin my-feature`
+4. Submit your changes: `git push origin my-feature`
-> Caso tenha alguma dúvida confira este [guia de como contribuir no GitHub](https://github.com/firstcontributions/first-contributions)
+   > If you have any questions check out this [guide on how to contribute to GitHub](https://github.com/firstcontributions/first-contributions)

 ---

-## 🧑 Autor
+## 🧑 Author

 <img style="border-radius: 50%;" src="https://github.com/HMDarkFir3.png" width="150px;" alt=""/>
  <h4>Henrique Luís Oliveira Marques</h4>